 All U.S. citizens and resident aliens must file a U.S. individual income tax return, even if they permanently live outside the United States and may not owe any tax because of income exclusion or tax credit.

-- Caution: This extension applies only for filing your tax return, not for payment.
-If you owe any taxes, you’re required to pay by April 15, 2015.
+o Caution: This extension applies only for filing your tax return, not for payment.
+If you owe any taxes, you’re required to pay by April 15, 2019.
 Interest and penalties will generally be applied if payment make after this date.

 Can I Mail My Return and Payment?